What we doWhat we do

 Since the Academy, this learning has really helped me “lead beyond my authority”.
 As I outlined earlier, my participation in the Academy came at a time of major change and opportunity within my organization.
 I knew the senior leaders and directors around me valued my work and skills, however, I knew that to really step up to the next level then I needed to “lead beyond my authority” and establish my “personal brand”.

 So where has all this now got me?
-Well, I’m still in the same job – but the future looks very bright indeed.
 My charity has been restructured and my CEO’s maternity cover has been recruited – however, there have been some other significant developments.
 There are bigger plans coming up and I’ve had the confidence and also been seen by others, as having the skills to work alongside them in shaping those plans.
 I’ve turned down several promotion opportunities, as senior directors have said there are other opportunities coming.
 They’ve been impressed with my ability to both contribute to strategic discussions and also the approach I’ve taken to discussing promotion opportunities and then ruling myself out.

 I’d say my “personal brand” is increasingly well established within the minds of those I need to influence.
 And as a result, I can say with confidence “I am leading beyond my authority”.